mcr85/js-tdd-kata/steps.md

 3. Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
 4. Remember to refactor after each passing test

+## Step 2
+Allow the Add method to handle an unknown amount of numbers